 Rental income totalled SEK 3,032m (2,889), and net operating income was SEK 2,240m (2,185).
 The increase in income was mainly due to acquisitions, occupancies of project properties and index-linked revenue, and also includes non-recurring income of SEK 6m.
 On a like-for-like basis, income rose by approximately 5 per cent (2).
 The increase mainly related to rental income from the completed project properties Nationalarenan 3 and Poolen 1.
 Income from new lettings, renegotiations and index-linked revenue fell following Skatteverket's departure from Nöten 4.
 The increase in property expenses was mainly attributable to higher electricity costs and property taxes.
-Net operating income rose by approximately 3 per cent (76).
+Net operating income rose by approximately 3 per cent (3) on a like-for-like basis.
+The surplus ratio was 74 per cent (76).